aspose-tasks-cloud/aspose-tasks-cloud-go/README.md

 ![](https://img.shields.io/badge/api-v3.0-lightgrey)  [![GitHub license](https://img.shields.io/github/license/aspose-tasks-cloud/aspose-tasks-cloud-go)](https://github.com/aspose-tasks-cloud/aspose-tasks-cloud-go)

-# Manipulate Project Files via Go Cloud REST API
+# Manipulate MS Project Files in Go via Cloud REST API

-Aspose.Tasks for Cloud offers the ability to manipulate and convert Microsoft Project MPT, MPP, MPX & Oracle Primavera XER, XML, and PrimaveraP6XML files in the Cloud.
-[Aspose.Tasks Cloud SDK for Go](https://products.aspose.cloud/tasks/go) wraps the REST API to make it easier for the developers to integrate Task Management features in their own cloud-based Go applications.
+Aspose.Tasks for Cloud offers the ability to manipulate and convert Microsoft Project MPT, MPP, MPX & Oracle Primavera XER, XML, and PrimaveraP6XML files in Go.
+[Aspose.Tasks Cloud SDK for Go](https://products.aspose.cloud/tasks/go) wraps the REST API to make it easier for the developers to integrate MS Project Task Management features in their own cloud-based Go applications on Linux, MacOS, Windows or Android.

 Feel free to explore the [Developer's Guide](https://docs.aspose.cloud/display/taskscloud/Developer+Guide) & [API Reference](https://apireference.aspose.cloud/tasks/) to know all about Aspose.Tasks Cloud API.

-## MS Project Processing Features
+## MS Project in Go Processing Features
 - Add project assignments or delete project assignments along with their references.
 - Get the project's outline codes by index & get links to all project tasks.
 - Import projects from Primavera DB formats or from databases with the specified connection string.